 contentBasedDeduplication: true

-Scale FIFO throughput per message group
+Scale FIFO throughput with per-message-group quotas

 import * as pulumi from "@pulumi/pulumi";